EcoRank: Budget-Constrained Text Re-ranking Using Large Language Models: Experimental Evaluation

 \subsection{Setup}

-\paragraph{Datasets.} Following previous work on passage retrieval, we choose the popular benchmark datasets Natural Questions (NQ)~\citep{kwiatkowski2019natural}, Web Questions (WQ)~\citep{berant2013semantic}, TREC~\citep{craswell2020overview} DL19, and DL20.
+\paragraph{Implementation Details.} We host the LLMs offline (except for GPT3.5) and define the budget in terms of number of tokens.
+The GPU instance we use is g5.4xlarge.
+The prices of LLMs change with time frequently so we make a standard approximation of the costs of each LLM shown in Table~\ref{tab:llm_variants}.
+For example, T5-L is approximated as 3x cheaper than T5-XL and GPT-3.5 is 10x costlier than T5-XL based on the pricing page of different services~\cite{openaiprice, replicate, textsynth}.

+To implement the supervised models, we load the available pre-trained versions in our GPU and use them to generate embeddings of the passages and queries.
+We use PyGaggle~\footnote{https://github.com/castorini/pygaggle} to re-rank the passages with the loaded model.

+To implement InPars, We use GPT-3.5 to generate synthetic data $d$ fully using our budget B1, B2, B3.
+Using B1 we could generate around 50K, using B2 10K, and using B3 5K questions.
+Thus we have three sets of training data $d_{b1}$, $d_{b2}$, and $d_{b3}$.
+We randomly sampled passages from the corpus and asked GPT-3.5 to generate a new question.
+These are our positive examples.
+To get the negative examples, we use BM25 to retrieve 5 relevant passages.
+The passages that are not gold passages are considered as negative examples.
+We trained the T5-large~\footnote{https://huggingface.co/google-t5/t5-large} models for three budget categories with 156 steps and the same training arguments as InPars.
+We use the corresponding trained model to generate embeddings of the passages and re-rank. \paragraph{Datasets.} Following previous work on passage retrieval, we choose the popular benchmark datasets Natural Questions (NQ)~\citep{kwiatkowski2019natural}, Web Questions (WQ)~\citep{berant2013semantic}, TREC~\citep{craswell2020overview} DL19, and DL20.
 There are total of 3610 questions on NQ, 2032 on WQ, 30 on DL19, and 44 on DL20 test splits.
 For TREC datasets, there are multiple relevant passages per query contrary to NQ and WQ.
 To ensure fairness among datasets, we consider the passages with a score of 3 to be the relevant ones for TREC.

 \paragraph{Budget categories.} We experiment with three budget categories.
 Budgets are represented as token limits per question.
 The number of tokens that can be processed with each LLM is mentioned in Table~\ref{tab:budget_category}.
 We choose a relatively higher budget B1 which can process most passages with pointwise and complete one pass with pairwise, and lower budgets B2, B3 where only some passages can be processed to show the efficacy of our solutions.
-For more details on the selection process, please refer to Appendix~\ref{app:selecting_budget}.
+For more details on the selection process, please refer to Appendix~\ref{app:selecting_budget}. \paragraph{Baselines.} On top of the budget-constrained methods introduced above, we show comparisons with state-of-the-art supervised and unsupervised baselines.
+The supervised baselines are: 1) \textbf{monoBERT}~\citep{nogueira2019passage}: A cross-encoder reranker trained on BERT-large, trained on MSMARCO, 2) \textbf{monoT5}~\citep{nogueira2020document}: A sequence-to-sequence reranker based on T5, and 3) \textbf{TART}~\citep{asai2022task}: A supervised instruction-tuned passage reranker based on FLAN-T5-XL